Welcome to today's edition of the Rush 24-7 podcast.

 I don't suppose he cared one way or another.

-Uh, and she persuaded the White House that it was an easy topple, that it was an easy topple.
+And she persuaded the White House that it was an easy topple, that it was an easy topple.

-Uh and she's being accused of uh Benghazi.
+And she's being accused of Benghazi.

-The big thing he says is not Benghazi, but the huge amount of geography that has been destabilized because of the Libyan overthrow.
+The big thing, he says, is not Benghazi, but the huge amount of geography that has been destabilized because of the Libyan overthrow.

-And if Bernie Sanders is the red-blooded socialist he claims to be, Bernie should be uttering this stuff instead of wandering around like a milk toast afraid to disrespect Hillary in case she clubs him to a pulp.
+And if Bernie Sanders is the red-blooded socialist he claims to be, Bernie should be uttering this stuff instead of wandering around like a milk toast, afraid to disrespect Hillary in case she clubs him to a pulp.

-Uh if Bernie had any guts, he'd be saying this to her.
+If Bernie had any guts, he'd be saying this to her.

 Libya is Hillary's war.

-The issue is not Ben Ghazi.
+The issue is not Benghazi.

-I mean, the issue is Benghazi in that she behaved disgracefully and Obama behaved disgracefully uh and real people died that day.
+I mean, the issue is Benghazi in that she behaved disgracefully and Obama behaved disgracefully and real people died that day.

 But the issue for Hillary is the entire Libyan mission.

-And now that society is imploded.
+And now that society has imploded.

-Uh ISIS are beheading Christians on the uh beach.
+ISIS are beheading Christians on the beach.

 This is Hillary's war.

-There's no there's no she wasn't like uh Obama sitting there stroking his chin saying, Well, I don't yet have a complete strategy on ISIS, I'm gonna give it another three or four years, see if I can come up with one.
+She wasn't like Obama sitting there stroking his chin saying, well, I don't yet have a complete strategy on ISIS.

-Yeah, they get it was actually worse than Mussolini.
+Yeah, it was actually worse than Mussolini.

 It was all a joke to her.

-Oh no, it doesn't matter.
+Oh, no, it doesn't matter.

 We came, we saw he died.